YamiDaisuke/hermes-swift/README.md

 The book uses Go Lang for the implementation but I want to do it in swift just because I like swift ❤️.
-For starters I will be using an XCode to compile and test my implementation, later on I'll try to implement a standalone compilation and maybe include support for linux.
+For starters I will be using an XCode to compile and test my implementation, later on I'll try to implement a standalone compilation.
 As in the book this implementation will not use third party libs only standard swift libraries.
 Maybe I'll include a lib to simplify the CLI implementation but nothing else.

 ## Before you begin